simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/better-blogroll/readme.txt

 Some Features:

+* Links can be sorted randomly, by title, or by rating.
+* The number of links shown is configurable.
+* Categories from which links are shown is configurable.
+* Links can be set to "nofollow" if your links are coming from paid sources.
+* Capable of Displaying XFN Data.
 * Displays image links, text links, or both.
 * Links can be in a single list or separated by category.
-* Can display each link's category to its right.
+* Can display each link's category or rating to its right.
-* The categories from which links are shown is configurable.
-* Links can be set to "nofollow" if your links are coming from paid sources.
+* The description of each link appears in a tool tip.
 * Allows you to show an explanation that the list is a rolling blogroll.
-* The number of links randomly shown is configurable.